 If you want to run a business in Australia, it’s vital to get your visa sorted out.
-And one crucial step within that process is getting hold of an invitation letter for your business visa.
+One crucial step within that process is getting hold of an invitation letter for your business visa.

-One thing that’s common to all of them, though, is that they require a formal letter of invitation from an Australian state or territory.
-This letter forms part of your visa application¹,².
+One thing that’s common to all of them, though, is that they require a formal letter of invitation or a nomination from an Australian state or territory.
+This document forms part of your visa application.¹

 It’s worth clearing up one thing here.
 In this article, we’re mainly talking about the steps you need to take if you want a full Australian business visa, that will let you live in the country and run a business for several years.

 If you’re only planning to visit Australia briefly for business reasons, you could well need a Business Visitor visa instead.
-There’s a completely different sort of invitation letter involved in this process.
+There’s a completely different sort of invitation letter involved in this process.²

-For the Business Visitor visa, you’ll need a letter from a “host organisation” – a company you’ll be visiting during your trip.
-That letter should confirm formally that you’ve been invited to the country for business purposes.
-It doesn’t need to be from government³.
+For the Business Visitor visa – subclass 600, you’ll need a letter from a “host organisation” – a company you’ll be visiting during your trip.
+That letter should confirm formally that you’ve been temporarily invited to the country for business purposes.
+It doesn’t need to be from a government body.

 You can find various sample invitation letters for Australian Business Visitor visas online.
-The key thing is that they should be official-looking, ideally on headed paper, and they should contain full details of why the visit is taking place, and what arrangement is in place between the businesses.
+The key thing is that they should be an official company document, ideally on letter headed paper, and they should contain full details of why the visit is taking place, and what arrangement is in place between the businesses.

 There’s a formal process to observe if you need an invitation letter for a business visa in Australia.
 These are the steps you need to take.

-Before they write to you, you have to send them an Expression of Interest (EOI) via the online portal SkillSelect.
-That’s true whether you’re applying for a Business Innovation and Investment visa or a Business Talent visa¹,².
+You have to send in an Expression of Interest (EOI) via the online portal SkillSelect.
+That’s true whether you’re applying for a Business Innovation and Investment visa or are a skilled worker. ³

-You can update your EOI if your situation changes and you get some new work experience or qualifications, improve your English, or if your family situation changes³.
-Of course, these changes could affect your eligibility, potentially for the better.
+You can update your EOI if your situation changes and you get some new work experience or qualifications, improve your English, or if your family situation changes.
+Of course, these changes could affect your eligibility, potentially for the better.³

-If you’re chosen, you’ll receive that crucial invitation letter.
-After that, you’ll have 60 days to put your full visa application together⁵.
+If you’re chosen, you’ll receive that crucial invitation letter or nomination through the SkillSelect system.
+After that, you’ll have 60 days to send in your visa application.³

 OK, so you’ve received your invitation letter.
 This is what to do next.

-You’ll only be eligible to apply for 60 days – otherwise you’ll have to start the whole thing again⁴.
+You’ll only be eligible to apply for 60 days – otherwise you’ll have to start the whole thing again.

 Then it’s another period of waiting, unfortunately.
 If they need any more information from you, they’ll be in touch.
-Only get in touch with them if something crucial happens like you change your contact details or passport, or you have a child⁵.
+Only get in touch with them if something crucial happens like you change your contact details or passport, your marital status changes or you have a child.⁴

-When you make your visa application, there will be a fee to pay.
+When you make your visa application, there will be a fee to pay in Australian dollars.
 And, if you do end up moving to Australia, this will only be the first of many international bills you’re going to get.

-What that means is that you’ll need to figure out the cheapest way of getting your money from your home country to Australia, without facing the barrage of extra charges that banks often leave you with.
-Wise Business can help – not only by providing international transfers at the real mid-market rate, but also by giving you an international multi-currency account, with bank details in AUD, NZD, USD, EUR and GBP.
+What that means is that you’ll need to figure out the fairest way of getting your money from your home country to Australia, without facing the barrage of extra charges that banks often leave you with.

 There’s no monthly fee, and all the costs are kept to a minimum and clearly stated.
 For sending and receiving money internationally – or even for holding money in foreign currencies – it’s a super convenient solution, especially while you organise a move abroad.

-Good luck with your move to Australia and getting hold of that invitation letter.
-Australia’s a great place to do business, and fingers crossed you’ll be welcomed with open arms.
+Good luck with your nomination process and eventual move to Australia.
+Australia’s a great place to do business, and fingers crossed with your application, you’ll be welcomed with open arms.